sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/quiz.md

 ---

-**9. What term does the document use to describe employees with technical literacy, curiosity, and practical judgment in applying AI?**
+**23. What term does the Gartner document use to describe employees with technical literacy, curiosity, and practical judgment in applying AI?**

 A) "Digital Champions" workers